ziqbal/serialWizard/README.md

 This is alpha version code running on a cliff edge so it may work out of the box or fail completely.

+Prerequisites are Python and pySerial - tested using 2.7 so may or may not work on other versions.

 serialwizard.py
 ---------------